Miami Marlins player Jazz Chisholm Jr. works on music when he’s off the field - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Miami Marlins player Jazz Chisholm Jr.is proving he’s not just smooth on the diamond but also in the recording studio.
+MIAMI (WSVN) - Miami Marlins player Jazz Chisholm Jr. is proving he’s not just smooth on the diamond, but also in the recording studio.

 Last week, the outfielders released their latest single, “Upset Your Maker,” which has already garnered praise from teammates and fans alike.